10 THINGS YOU MUST NOT DO IN PARIS

 Staying in a central hotel is much the opposite – You’ll be surrounded by pristine streets and beautiful buildings, and you’ll experience Paris for all that it is!
 Nowadays, the hotels really aren’t as expensive as what is often assumed, so if you can afford to spend a little more on your accommodation, I can assure your experience will be one of a lifetime!

 After all, you want to go to Paris and feel like you’re submerged in a postcard, right?
+To get a better insight, have a look at this detailed guide on the best areas to stay around this beautiful city!

 Don’t ignore the architecture